Edgar-Donk/edgar-donk.github.io/README.md

 ````
 This now only leaves PanedWindow, the main class is TPanedwindow, the auxiliary class is either Horiontal.Sash or Vertical.Sash.

 Rather than find out the class names every time we can use the table 02ClassNames.md instead.
-Check this table, the main class
+The main class name is formed from
-name is formed from the widget name where only the first letter is capitalised prefixed by a capital T, except for Treeview that
+the widget name where only the first letter is capitalised prefixed by a capital T, except for Treeview that retains its widget
-retains its widget name.
-Remember that those widgets that have orientation need to be prefixed by either 'Horizontal.' or
+name.
+Remember that those widgets that have orientation need to be prefixed by either 'Horizontal.' or 'Vertical.'.
-'Vertical.'.

-After all that we can find the class and element names for all widgets with our chosen theme.
+After all that we can find the class and element names for all widgets for our chosen theme.
 We will use Style.configure().
 As a first example let's change the button widget, we want to change the text properties, foreground, background and font.
 Foreground and background are both colours which can be expressed as names or a six figure hexadecimal hash.
 Colour names in
 tkinter are based on those used by TCL/TK colors — symbolic color names recognized by Tk
-https://tcl.tk/man/tcl8.6/TkCmd/colors.htm, note they are using RGB values that must first be converted to hash values to be
+https://tcl.tk/man/tcl8.6/TkCmd/colors.htm, note TCL are using RGB values that must first be converted to hash values to be
-used in tkinter.
+valid in tkinter.
 Haven't we got the element names for button already?
 No, well we'll have to use the right component name in
 our query (and it wasn't highlight).
 Use your interactive session, and if you were on the right track you should get an answer
 together with 11 other elements.
 Now you are no longer limited to just foreground, background and font.